+The Company has appropriate policies in place for making the sale only to verified customers.
 The risk control involves monitoring of the timely execution of bank transfers and, if needed, sending a reminder of outstanding payment, or turning receivables over to debt collection agencies.